jeffturcotte/moor/README.markdown

 		- Magic Methods
 		- Location Helpers
 		- Path Helpers
-- Advanced Tips (DOCS COMING SOON)
-	- Path Helpers
-	- 404 Triggering
-	- Continue Triggering
 - Credits

 ## Warning

-In the process of writing docs and testing.
-Please wait a few days. :-)
+Docs under review/construction/edits.
+Beware!

 ## Introduction

-Moor is URL routing, linking & controller library for PHP 5.
+Moor is a URL Routing/Linking/Controller library for PHP 5.
 It performs 2 actions very well: routing URLs to callbacks and generating URLs for callbacks.

 While an understanding of MVC will help your grasp Moor's role in your application, Moor is not an MVC framework.
 It's a library that only handles routing and linking.
 Use your favorite ORM for your Models and your favorite templating system for your Views.
 If you don't need or want these pieces, write cool stuff without them.